 Is Donald Trump mentally ill?
 He is the butt of a lot of jokes, but can we prove scientifically that he is not only unsuitable, but also downright dangerous as president of the most powerful country in the world?
 A disconcerting (but unintentionally hilarious) dive into the brain of one of the most controversial figures …

 ONE WAY TICKET

-Although they spent 20 years living in a refugee camp in Uganda, two friends never gave up hope of leaving for a better life.
+English subtitles Although they spent 20 years living in a refugee camp in Uganda, two friends never gave up hope of leaving for a better life.
 Jean-Pierre, his wife and children and 84 year old mother prepare to leave Kyangwali camp to move to the US as part of a resettlement program.
-A handsome and charismatic musician Isaiah hopes to go …
+A handsome and charismatic musician Isaiah hopes …

 A desire for freedom lay behind the creation of a free association of young people from Košice, abiding by the principles of the underground.
 They became outsiders by choice, with the aim of living freely on the fringes of society and becoming creators of their own destiny.
 Nowadays, they live in the past, each suspecting …